mdn/browser-compat-data/USING-CONFLUENCE.md

 ## Prerequisites

-Before using the confluence command make sure you have done all of the items below.
+Before using the `confluence` command make sure you have done the following:

 * On GitHub fork this repo.
 * In this repo, add your fork as a remote repo: `git remote add fork-name path-to-fork`